PennyLaneAI/pennylane/doc/development/adding_operators.rst

         (0.1) [Z0]
       + (1.0) [X0]

-* Operators inheriting from :class:`~.Operation` define a hermitian conjugate:
+* Operators may define a hermitian conjugate:

   .. code-block:: pycon